 - Submit Your Original Text Only: Use your own thoughts.
 Never copy text from another source (wikipedia, official attraction web pages, etc.) without attribution.
-Avoid submitting text you already published in a blog or a review on another website.
+Avoid submitting text you've published in a blog or a review elsewhere.
+No geocaches.

-- Photos: Only send photos you shot personally, have permission from people in the photo.
-You must be the legal guardian of any children under age 18 that appear in your photos, provided with your permission.
-The main subject of an image should be the attraction itself, not a "selfie."
+- Submit Your Original Photos Only: Only send photos you shot personally, and you have permission from people in the photo.
+You must be the legal guardian of any children under age 18 appearing in your photos, provided to us with your permission.
+The main subject of an image should always be the attraction itself, not a "selfie."
 (Selfie Help).
 We may not use images due to quality (low resolution, shakiness, poor lighting, shot through car glass, reflection in museum glass) or repetition of what's already posted.

 Places We Include

-When you discover a place in your travels that is odd, outrageous, and all you talk about when you get home, then it might be something RoadsideAmerica.com readers will also find interesting (See advisory below regarding sights that may be beautiful, normal, or serious).
-Roadside America attractions include: tourist attractions, classic tourist traps, museums, commercial/civic statues that are oversized or ludicrous, historical markers for bizarre events or claims to fame, graves and memorials, unexplained phenomena, unusual natural features (rocks, trees, terrain, etc), unusual buildings, misplaced items (a landlocked submarine, a lighthouse in a desert), folk art environments.
+When you discover a place in your travels that is odd, outrageous, and all you talk about when you get home, then it might be something RoadsideAmerica.com readers will also find amusing or fascinating.
+Roadside America attractions are publicly accessible or visible: tourist attractions, classic tourist traps, museums, commercial/civic statues, historical markers for bizarre events, graves and memorials, unexplained phenomena, unusual natural features (rocks, trees, terrain, etc), unusual buildings, misplaced items (a landlocked submarine, a lighthouse in a desert), folk art environments.
 Yard art is permanent and weird.
 Murals are hilarious, bizarre or uniquely awkward.

-RoadsideAmerica.com is not a comprehensive guide to mainstream travel destinations, museums, zoos, county fairs, events, or guided tours.
+RoadsideAmerica.com is not a comprehensive guide to all travel destinations, mainstream museums, zoos, county fairs, events, or guided tours.
 To shape our unique collection of attractions, we also apply these filters of pickiness:

 We seek the unexpected, humorous or strange side of history.
 A county museum exhibiting even one oddity may qualify.
-Those familiar with the website know we skip old mills, historic houses and old timey soda fountains.
+We skip old mills, historic houses and old timey soda fountains.
 But we have a soft spot for the space program, nerdy technology, pop culture, crime and punishment, disasters, war relics, factory tours, and failed utopias.

-We're less excited about (most of) Frank Lloyd Wright's masterworks than a house that looks like a shoe, or Fred Flintstone's digs.
+We're less excited about (most of) Frank Lloyd Wright's masterworks than a house resembling a shoe, or Fred Flintstone's digs.

-We include eateries with a quirky side -- a roof covered with old stoves, waiters who throw hot rolls at customers, a barbeque in a cave, a cafe shaped like a Hot Dog, etc. Please write about what makes it bizarre, rather than the service or the food.
+We include only eateries with a quirky side -- a roof covered with old stoves, waiters who throw hot rolls at customers, a barbeque in a cave, a cafe shaped like a Hot Dog, etc. Please write about what makes it bizarre, rather than the service or food quality.

-- Avoid Haunted Attractions With Nothing to See
+- No: Haunted Attractions With Nothing to See

-We focus on places with objects that can be seen and photographed: a plaque, a marker, a ghostly image frozen in a window.
-Spooky places can qualify, but only if they're interesting even if no ghosts are around.
+We focus on places with objects that can be seen and photographed: a plaque, a marker, an image of eternal anguish frozen in a window.
+Spooky places might qualify, but only if they're interesting when no ghosts are around.

-- Avoid Mainstream Wildlife Sanctuaries, Zoos, Gardens, Nature Conservatories
+- No: Regular Wildlife Sanctuaries, Zoos, Gardens, Nature Conservatories

 Too normal and serious.
 Exception examples: sanctuary for retired circus gorillas, zoo with an albino animal section or an elephant grave.